Richard Rychtarik: Career

 He left Cleveland and moved to New York City where he worked as scenic advisor for New York City Center and City Center Opera.

-Engaged by the Metropolitan Opera, he designed new productions of Alceste (1941), Die Zauberflote (1941), Phoebus and Pan (a dramatization of Cantata no. 201, Geschwinde, ihr wirbelnden Winde, BWV 201) (1942), Act 1 of Faust (1942; Rychtarik redesigned act 1 of the production originally designed by Joseph Urban), The Island God (1942), Lucia di Lammermoor (1942), La Serva Padrona (1942), and Manon (1947).
+Engaged by the Metropolitan Opera, he designed new productions of Alceste (1941), Die Zauberflöte (1941), Phoebus and Pan (a dramatization of Cantata no. 201, Geschwinde, ihr wirbelnden Winde, BWV 201) (1942), Act 1 of Faust (1942; Rychtarik redesigned act 1 of the production originally designed by Joseph Urban), The Island God (1942), Lucia di Lammermoor (1942), La Serva Padrona (1942), and Manon (1947).
 In 1947 became the Met's technical director.

 During the 1940s he also created productions for the New York City Opera, including The Bartered Bride, Carmen, The Flying Dutchman, Pagliacci, La Traviata, La Vie Parisienne (all 1945) and Rigoletto (1946).

 His single Broadway production was the short-lived musical Once Over Lightly which opened November 19, 1942.

 He applied for U.S. citizenship on May 17, 1943.

 In 1949 he joined CBS as chief scenic designer for television.
 He designed the sets for Studio One in Hollywood (1948-1953), The Morey Amsterdam Show (1948), and most notably The Honeymooners (1955-1956).
 Subsequently, he designed the sets for the 1957 season of The Jackie Gleason Show.
 He retired from CBS in 1964.

 Rychtarik taught scenic design at the Cleveland Institute of Music, Mannes School of Music, and was one of the founding faculty members of the Tanglewood Music Center.
 Among his students at Tanglewood were Sarah Caldwell.

 Richard Rychtarik died at Lenox Hill Hospital in New York City after a brief illness.